 Maybe you quit smoking during your pregnancy.
 Or maybe you struggled and weren’t able to stay quit.
 Now that your baby is here, trying to stay away from smoking is still important.
 That’s because the chemicals in smoke can make it harder for your baby to grow like he or she should.

-Babies who have smokefree moms and smokefree homes typically have:
+Babies and children who have smokefree moms and smokefree homes typically have:

 As children get older, those who have smokefree moms and smokefree homes:

 - Miss fewer days of school because of asthma attacks and respiratory (breathing) illnesses